akubisa74/kambing/README.md

 3. Later on, put the password for credential/auth.
 <img src="https://i.imgur.com/WQr9N1A.png" alt="ss" width="40%"/>

+#### final Step
+For Upload Any application To Open on this Server Upload your File On resource On this Repository
+For access from server : Open This Location : D:\a\Your Repository Name\Your Files Or Apps Here

 ## Screenshots
 <img src="https://i.imgur.com/vgD2owk.png" alt="ss" width="90%"/>
 <img src="https://i.imgur.com/8XBLUqf.png" alt="ss" width="90%"/>